alec-horwitz/AsiteBimMappingTool/README.md

    "BIM_INPUT_DIR: C:/Desktop/" the program will look for a .csv file containing prequalification data on the Desktop folder on the C drive.

--There are also two ways you can have this program look for a file:
+* There are also two ways you can have this program look for a file:

-  -You can specify just the path to the file.
+  * You can specify just the path to the file.
 If you do this the program will read in the first file, in the given file path, it sees with the correct file extension.
 As such, you should make sure that only one file with the correct file extension exists in the directory you give it.
 For example if you want